adam-p/danforth-east/README.md

 ### Features

+* Add captcha to self-serve form (or at least to the pay-later option).

 * Renewal email.
 Sent out a few weeks prior to membership expiring.
 If they've signed up for auto renewal on PayPal, it would be courtesy and if not, we can encourage them to renew.

 * Automatically sign people up for blog post emails.